GreyGnome/KivyDnD/README.md

 in its same drop group.
 You can have multiple drop groups, any DragNDropWidget can be a member of multiple drop groups, and any DropDestination can be a member of multiple drop groups.
 Another feature is that a DropDestination can fire an event when the pointer enters its boundaries, and when it leaves.
-See the code for more information.
+See the code and examples for more information.

 # Usage
 ## Installation
-Extract the package, and cd into the dragndropwidget diretory.
+Extract the package, and cd into the dragndropwidget directory.
 Then run:
 `sudo python setup.py`

 ## Importing and Using